 The Limits of the World is the most masterful debut novel I have read in years.
 It’s a rivetingly written evocation of the world of East African Indians, who are at home everywhere and nowhere.
 It shows the complicated ways in which family splits and regathers, across continents and cultures, across time and space.
 Along the way, in beautiful, understated prose, it empathetically explores the misunderstandings between cultures: Indian, African, American.
 The book also demonstrates that a truly gifted writer like Jennifer Acker can inhabit lives of any color, any gender, and make us care about them as if they were our own.
 In this wise, loving book I saw my mother’s family, exiled from Nairobi; I saw me.

 About the Author

-Jennifer Acker is founder and Editor in Chief of The Common.
-Her short stories, essays, criticism, and translations have been published in the Washington Post, n+1, Guernica, Slate, and Ploughshares, among other places.
-She has an MFA from the Bennington Writing Seminars and teaches at Amherst College.
-She has received writing fellowships from Vermont Studio Center and Ledig House/Writers OMI.
+Jennifer Acker is founder and editor in chief of The Common.
+Her short stories, essays, translations, translations, and reviews have appeared in the Washington Post , Literary Hub , n+1, Guernica, The Yale Review, and Ploughshares, among other places.
+Acker has an MFA from the Bennington Writing Seminars and teaches writing and editing at Amherst College, where she directs the Literary Publishing Internship and organizes LitFest.
 She lives in western Massachusetts with her husband.
 The Limits of the World is her debut novel.